moeinoddin/Java-Course-Summary-Notes/Markdown_boostnote/file-and-serialization.md

     -   fields can be declared **transient** to be skipped in serialization
         -   these fields must be **recalculated** after deserialization
 -   this is just a tagging interface
--   can be used together with Byte-based file stream classes
+-   used together with Byte-based file stream classes
     -   FileInputStream, FileOutputStream
+-   can be used to directly write primitve types like "float, double, ... " in byte format
+    [  might actually be Float, Double, ... ]

 ```java
 public class ClassName implements Serializable{